conduktor/conduktor-docs/docs/platform/gateway/configuration/enterprise_proxy_security.md

       JWT_AUTH_MASTER_PASSWORD: superUser
 ```

-Conduktor Proxy is natively multi tenant.
+Conduktor Gateway is natively multi tenant.
 This means that tokens must contain more than a username and secret, they
 must also encode tenant metadata.
 For convenience a token can be generated through the API by providing the following:

 1. An organisation id - an integer valuing indicating the tenant's organisation
 2. A cluster id - some tenants may have multiple clusters, this is a further string identifier to differentiate these.
 3. A user id

-Note: A tenant name in Conduktor Proxy is formed of [organisation id]-[cluster id]
+Note: A tenant name in Conduktor Gateway is formed of [organisation id]-[cluster id]

 ```bash
 curl \